What Is a Root CA Certificate, and Where Can I Use It?

 The root certificate is the major or, should we say, the primary node of the entire public key infrastructure.
 It serves as the fortress from where all the legitimate commands of the infrastructure originate.

 To understand the root certificate, we have to understand the certificate chain first.
-Whenever a user searches for something and clicks on a website link, the SSL certificate of that website is checked by the browser.
+Whenever a user searches for something and clicks on a website link, the browser checks the SSL certificate of that website.

-Now, by default, every machine has a root store that contains all the necessary root certificates.
-When the browser checks the obtained SSL certificate with the root store, the root store returns a signed version of the SSL certificate, if indeed it is a legitimate one.
+By default, every machine has a root store containing all the necessary root certificates.
+When the browser checks the obtained SSL certificate with the root store, the root store returns a signed version of the SSL certificate if indeed it is a legitimate one.

 The CA root signs the SSL certificate and returns it.
 When the browser sees that the certificate is signed with the private key, it opens the website in front of the user.

-Basically, what’s happening behind the scenes is that the browser is following the certificate chain to check if the SSL certificate is legit.
+Behind the scenes, the browser is following the certificate chain to check if the SSL certificate is legit.
 The structure of the chain is as follows!

 CA Root Certificate